 The following tests may be used to diagnose NPC:

 Physical examination and blood test.
 The doctor feels for any lumps on the neck, lips, gums, and cheeks.
 Also, the doctor will inspect the nose, mouth, throat, and tongue for abnormalities, often using a light and/or mirror for a clearer view.
-A blood test to check for antibodies against the EBV virus (see Risk Factors) may be done at the same time.
+A blood test to check for antibodies against the EBV virus may be done at the same time.
+See the Risk Factors section for more information about EBV.

 Endoscopy.
 This test allows the doctor to see inside the body with a thin, lighted, flexible tube called an endoscope.
 The person may be sedated as the tube is inserted through the mouth or nose to examine the head and neck areas.
+Sedation is giving medication to become more relaxed, calm, or sleepy.
 When an endoscopy is done to look into the nasopharynx, it is called a nasopharyngoscopy.

 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a definite diagnosis.
-The sample removed from the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The type of biopsy performed will depend on the location of the cancer.
-In a fine needle aspiration biopsy, cells are withdrawn using a thin needle inserted directly into the tumor.
-The cells are examined under a microscope for signs of cancer (called cytologic examination).
-The biopsy may be performed using local anesthesia (medication to block awareness of pain) or general anesthesia.
+During a fine needle aspiration biopsy, cells are withdrawn using a thin needle inserted directly into the tumor.
+The cells are examined under a microscope during cytologic examination for signs of cancer.
+The biopsy may be performed using local anesthesia or general anesthesia.
+Local anesthesia is an injection that numbs the area where a procedure is being done, while general anesthesia makes a person unconscious during a major procedure, such as surgery.

 X-ray.
 An x-ray is a way to create a picture of the structures inside of the body, using a small amount of radiation.
 Sometimes, a barium swallow may be required before having an x-ray.
 The barium coats the mouth and throat to enhance the image on the x-ray.
 An x-ray of the skull and chest may be needed to learn more about the extent of NPC.

 Magnetic resonance imaging (MRI).
-An MRI uses magnetic fields, not x-rays, to produce detailed images of the body, especially images of soft tissue, such as the tonsils and base of the tongue.
-An MRI is more sensitive than a CT scan in detecting a tumor of the nasopharynx and its possible spread to nearby tissues or lymph nodes.
-A contrast medium may be injected into a patient’s vein to create a clearer picture.
+An MRI uses magnetic fields, not x-rays, to produce detailed images of the body, especially images of soft tissue such as the tonsils and base of the tongue.
+An MRI is more sensitive than a CT scan in detecting a tumor of the nasopharynx and any possible spread to nearby tissues or lymph nodes.
+MRI can also be used to measure a tumor’s size.
+A special dye called a contrast medium is given before the scan to create a clearer picture.
+This dye can be injected into a patient’s vein or given as a pill to swallow.

 Ultrasound.
 An ultrasound uses sound waves to create a picture of the internal organs.